polichtm/MCW-Azure-Stack/Whiteboard design session/WDS trainer guide - Azure Stack.md

 In addition to plans for modernizing its technology, Contoso is also interested in expanding its business mortgage origination business to Canada.
 Considering the matching projected timelines of these two initiatives, the IT team wants to explore the possibility of leveraging, whenever applicable, Azure technologies, not only for its United States-based workloads but also when developing and implementing its Canada-based operations.
 However, as the corporate Compliance team has pointed out, operating internationally introduces regulatory challenges.
 In particular, Contoso must ensure that it protects personally identifiable information (PII) according to country-specific laws governing processing, distribution, and storage of customer financial records.
 Some of information provided by Canadian customers must remain in the country of its origin and would need to be excluded from any data set transmitted to Azure or to Contoso's United States-based locations.

 At the same time, Contoso's strategy oversight committee emphasizes the significance of collecting comprehensive data associated with all of mortgage operations across the company, which feeds its custom Enterprise Resource Planning (ERP) and Customer Relationship Management (CRM) systems.
 Currently, these custom systems extract data directly from the SQL Server database that serves as the data store for the customer facing Mortgage Application.
 Data feed mechanism used by both systems is latency-sensitive and does not work reliably over WAN connections.
-Contoso's IT team considers replicating properly fitered data, but is concerned about impact of replication on the performance of the replicated database and unsure to what extent such arrangement is supported in hybrid scenarios.

 While the management team of Mortgage Unit within Contoso is open to modernizing technologies that deliver its applications to customers, its members are concerned about the resiliency of a hybrid solution that would result in moving its mission critical mortgage processing application out of Contoso owned datacenters.
 While currently there are no explicitly stated Recovery Point Objective (RPO) and Recovery Time Objective (RTO), the business wants to ensure that the proposed solution includes high availability and disaster recovery provisions.
 The management team wants to make sure that, at the very least, any potential downtime and data loss are minimized to the extent equivalent to that offereed by the current implementation.